 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
 Each thread must be 250–500 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 150–300 words.

 The student will write a 1000–1200-word essay, in proper Bluebook formatting, on 3 ACA approaches to increase insurance coverage by answering the questions provided in the instructions.

-There will be 4 quizzes covering the Furrow text.
-Each quiz will consist of 25 true/false, multiple-choice and/or matching questions, be open-book/open-notes, and have a 1-hour time limit.
+There will be 4 quizzes covering the Learn materials.
+Each quiz will consist of 25 true/false, multiple-choice and/or matching questions, and they will be open-book/open-notes.